Institute for Public Representation

 Fax: (202) 662-9634

-Hope Babcock, Professor of Law, directs IPR's Environmental Project.
+Hope Babcock, Co-Director and Professor of Law, directs IPR's Environmental section.
 She joined IPR in the fall of 1991 after being General Counsel of the National Audubon Society for five years.
 Professor Babcock graduated from Yale Law School in 1966.
 She was in private practice with LeBoeuf, Lamb, Leiby & MacRae, in their Washington, D.C.
 Office, and a partner at Blum & Nash, also in Washington.
 Before becoming Audubon's General Counsel in 1986, Professor Babcock was Deputy Counsel and Director of the Audubon Society's Public Lands and Waters Program.
 She served two years in the Carter Administration as a Deputy Assistant Secretary for Energy and Minerals at the Department of Interior, and on the Clinton-Gore Transition Team.
 In addition to her extensive litigation and government relations experience, Professor Babcock has taught environmental law at Pennsylvania, Yale, Pace, Catholic, and Antioch law schools, and has published articles on environmental and natural resources law, environmental justice, Indian sovereignty, and state sovereign immunity.
 She also teaches courses in environmental and natural resources law at the Law Center.
 She has served on the boards of several public interest environmental organizations and has been on various governmental advisory committees.
 Her outside interests include running, tennis, swimming, and the outdoors.
 She has two sons, one of whom practices labor law in Washington, D.C., and three grandchildren.
 Professor Babcock lives with a significant other who is a semi-retired environmental policy analyst and economist , two boundlessly energetic large dogs, and an elderly cat.